 What is there to say here?
 Just pick the color you like.
 If the store doesn’t have the color you want, you can order it online directly from Apple or just choose a different color.
 Color usually does not affect price.

-Buying a late model refurbished iPad on Amazon.com can save you a bundle.
-It's possible to find iPads in excellent condition on Amazon at deep discounts from new prices.
+Buying a late model refurbished iPad on Amazon.com or Swappa.com can save you a bundle.
+It's possible to find iPads in excellent condition at deep discounts from new prices.
 Every iPad I've ever purchased, after the first one, was a refurbished model from Amazon or another legit reseller of mobile devices.
 And Amazon's strong customer protection policies help ensure you won't be scammed.

 Do be careful with purchasing any used mobile device.
 I recommend buying only from demonstrably legit companies, like those mentioned above, or from a personal friend.
-Never buy mobile devices using person-to-person marketplaces like Craigslist or Facebook.
+Be wary of buying mobile devices using person-to-person marketplaces like Craigslist or Facebook.
+One of things you'll want to do is check the serial number to ensure there's no carrier lock or that's not stolen.

 Why?
 Two reasons: